reynard93/test-obsidian/EssentialistSoftware/MVC.md

 refactoring:
 1. model: useUserModel hook
-2. controller: UserController -
+2. controller: UserController, contains handlers which
-3. view: UserView markup that takes the result of useUserModel (user) and UserController (handlers)
+3. view: UserView markup that takes the result of useUserModel (user) and UserController (handlers) via **props**